Taufik Hidayat

 Taufik Hidayat (born 10 August 1981) is an Indonesian retired badminton player who is the current Deputy Minister for Youth and Sport of Indonesia.
 He is a former World champion, Olympic gold medalist, two time Asian Games gold medalist, and three time Asian champion.
 He is a 6 time Indonesia Open winner.
-He is the youngest player to have reached the world number one ranking in the men's single.
 Known as 'Mr Backhand', he is considered one of the greats in men's singles badminton.

 Career summary

 When he was young, he joined the SGS club, a badminton club in Bandung, where he trained under Iie Sumirat.

 At age 17, he won the Brunei Open and reached the semifinals of the 1998 Asian Championships and the Indonesia Open.
 In 1999, Hidayat won his first Indonesian Open title.
 In the same year he also reached the final of the All England and the Singapore Open but lost the finals to his great rival, Peter Gade and his senior in the national team Hariyanto Arbi respectively.
 In 2000, Hidayat, at just 19 years old, achieved the world number one ranking after winning the Malaysia Open, Asian Championships, and Indonesia Open.
 He also, once again, came runner-up at the All England Open as he was defeated by Chinese player, Xia Xuanze.